I’m not allowed to be messed up I’m the pastors daughter.

-Some people think this is good.
+Some people think i am beautiful.
 Think I'm right, my shards and smudged pieces are natural and good.

-I know it's wrong, know I'm twisting nature, and yet I don't see how.
+I’m told it's wrong, know I'm twisting nature, and yet I don't understand how.

 Why is this so wrong when the right and good thing seems almost shallow?

-I have to trust, need to surrender my worries, sins and problems, my stresses, instincts and thoughts.
+But I have to trust, need to surrender my worries.
+My sins and problems, my stresses, instincts and thoughts cannot be trusted.

 But I can't share, can't let people know the struggle I face.